Memorial Drive (Cambridge)

-Memorial Drive, colloquially referred to as Mem Drive, is a 3.9 mi parkway along the north bank of the Charles River in Cambridge, Massachusetts.
+Memorial Drive, colloquially referred to as Mem Drive, is a 3.9 mi parkway along the north bank of the Charles River in Cambridge, Massachusetts, United States.

 The parkway runs parallel to two major Boston parkways, Soldiers Field Road and Storrow Drive, which lie on the south bank of the river.
-The western terminus is in West Cambridge at Greenough Boulevard and Fresh Pond Parkway.
+The western terminus is in West Cambridge at Greenough Boulevard and Gerry's Landing Road, which connects it to Fresh Pond Parkway.
 The eastern terminus is at Main Street and the Longfellow Bridge near Kendall Square.
 Memorial Drive is designated as U.S. Route 3 for most of its length, except the easternmost 0.7 mi which are designated as Massachusetts Route 3 (US 3 and Route 3 connect end-to-end and are treated as one continuous route by the state).
 Route 2 is cosigned with US 3 on Memorial Drive between the western terminus and the Boston University Bridge.

 History

-Formerly known as Charles River Road, the road was officially renamed "Memorial Drive" in 1923, when Charles River Park was taken over by the Metropolitan District Commission.
-It is named in honor of those who died in World War I.
+The construction of Memorial Drive began in 1897 as part of the Charles River Basin project, a comprehensive urban renewal effort aimed at revitalizing the area along the Charles River.
+The project aimed to create a park-like environment along the river, enhancing recreational opportunities and providing open spaces for the public.
+Originally known as Charles River Road, the road was officially renamed "Memorial Drive" in 1923 to honor the memory of the Massachusetts soldiers who had served and given their lives during World War I.

-In 2003, a two-mile section of Memorial Drive was reconstructed as part of the DCR's Historic Parkways Initiative.
+In 1985, the Massachusetts Legislature passed a law requiring that the Metropolitan District Commission (later renamed the Department of Conservation and Recreation) close Memorial Drive between Gerry’s Landing Road and Western Avenue between 11 a.m. to 7 p.m., every Sunday from the end of April until mid-November.
+With the closure of indoor recreation opportunities resulting from the COVID-19 pandemic in 2020, the Cambridge City Council asked DCR to close the area on Saturdays as well.
+The DCR agreed and scheduled Saturday and Sunday closures for pedestrians and cyclists through 2022.
+In April 2023, the DCR announced that it would be returning to its pre-pandemic schedule, and would no longer close Memorial Drive for pedestrians and cyclists on Saturdays going forward.
+Parking is allowed on the westbound side of Memorial Drive for a short segment after JFK Street (except during rush hours, 7am-10am and 4pm-6pm), often surprising motorists in the right lane as there is no change in pavement markings.